 The 2000 Year Epic Campaign

-You grew up a Longhorn, a member of a minotaur herd on an island off the coast of Aqium.
+You grew up a Longhorn, a member of a minotaur herd on an island of Kurnarun off the coast of Aqium.
 Like all of the many herds or tribes of minotaurs in Aqium, your life was for Astriminar the Lich.
 Members of a herd never leave, except when Astriminar commanded it, and it was to join his army.
 This was the greatest honor a minotaur could experience; hand selected over other warriors of your herd to serve the greater good.

 That’s why it was such a shock when you left the herd voluntarily.